nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Alright.
 Anyway That's good.
 Alright.
 Cool.
 So, yeah, I'm gonna ready a scroll and, do I want anything else on my other hand?

-Carson, you just found the potion of cold retaliation?
+Karsten, you just found the potion of cold retaliation?
 Yep.
 I did.
 Oh, it's go time then.
 I don't think we got time to wait around.

 Me now.
 Alright.
 Cool.
 Sick.
 Chuck.